www-splitcells-net/net.splitcells.network.log/README.md

 Currently, the focus is on performance data, in order to check and document the software's performance.

-A database like Prometheus is not used in order to have a simple and portable data.
+A table like Prometheus is not used in order to have a simple and portable data.
 This also makes it easy to render the data for a static website.
 Keep in mind, that this data can be imported into i.e. Prometheus,